Taking off the edge -- simultaneous filament and end core formation: General results

 While a pre-defined, non-accreting filament would immediately start forming end cores, most of the evolution of the accreting filament is uneventful.
 As it grows in mass over time it becomes denser while retaining a relatively soft gradient in column density to the ambient medium.
 After about 0.7 Myr, cores condense out of the filament material with none being particularly dominant compared to the others.
 The last snapshot of the simulation is shown in the third panel where one can see several cores along the filament with similar spacing.
 Note that the outermost cores do not coincide with the filament ends.

-In addition to the slices, we also show column density cuts along the central axis in \autoref{fig:pline} where the core evolution can be seen in more detail.
-The first panel shows the earliest stage of overdensities forming in the filament.
+In addition to the slices, we also show column density cuts along the central axis in \autoref{fig:pline} where the evolution of the overdensities can be seen in more detail.
+The first panel shows the earliest stage of overdensities forming in the filament at 0.71 Myrs.
 Although material is accreted in the region between $x=-0.6$ and $x=0.6$, one can already see that the densest part is shorter and forms a central dense region which contracts over time.
-While for a non-accreting filament this contraction would concentrate material in the filament ends, in this case the accreting filament shows a homogeneous increase along its axis with only small density fluctuations.
-The next panel shows a time step where several cores have formed.
-While there are also two cores forming at the end of the inner density enhancement, these do not form earlier than the rest and have similar column densities as the other cores.
+We will concentrate on this region, which we will address as dense inner region, in further dynamical investigations as it contains most of the filament material.
+While for a non-accreting filament a contraction along the filament axis would lead to an enhancement of material in the filament ends, in this case the accreting filament shows a homogeneous increase along its axis with only small density fluctuations.
+The next panel at 0.83 Myrs shows a time step where several cores have formed.
+While there are also two overdensities forming at the end of the inner dense region, these do not form earlier than the rest and have similar column densities as the other cores.
 While the inner dense region contracts along the filament axis, one can see that the continuous inflow brings in new material around its ends.
-This leads to a softening of the gravitational attraction at the position of the end cores as can be seen in \autoref{fig:acc}.
-Here we show the measured gravitational acceleration for the same time step along the filament in the simulation as the solid curve together with the analytical prediction of \autoref{eq:acc} where we use the length, the mean density and the mean radius of the dense inner region.
-As one can see, the prediction agrees very well with the measured acceleration.
-Only at the end of the dense inner region, where the end cores form, it differs strongly.
-As the ends of the inner region are more and more embedded in newly accreted material, the potential at their position matches more a region contained inside a filament.
-As the new density gradient is very shallow, the new ends are evenly accelerated instead of leading to a sweep-up of material.
-The last panel of \autoref{fig:pline} shows the last time step of the simulation where one of the cores begins to collapse leading to a drastic increase in its central column density.
-Interestingly, it is not one of the outermost ones as one would expect for an edge dominated filament but the second from the right.
+The last panel at at 0.94 Myrs shows the last time step of the simulation where one of the cores begins to collapse leading to a drastic increase in its central column density.
+Interestingly, it is not one of the outermost ones as one would expect for an end dominated filament but the second from the right.
 Again, neglecting the collapsing one, all cores have similar central column densities albeit with a possible tendency of the outer cores to be slightly denser.